About the project

 The recommendation was informed by stakeholder feedback, listening to the views of the community and the outcome of cultural heritage site investigations.

-We will continue to engage with the community and project stakeholders as we deliver the new kindergarten for Mallacoota.
+We engaged with the community and project stakeholders as we delivered the new kindergarten for Mallacoota

 Community Information Session - March 2021